oph0109/oph0109/README.md

 ## 💼 Experience
 - **Uline:** Modernizing microservices for container migration and implementing liveness/readiness probes.

+### Internships
-- **Internships:** Developed a full-stack internal resource allocation tool and improved security threat detection at Options Clearing Corporation.
+- **Uline:** Developed and deployed a full-stack internal resource allocation tool using Java, Spring Boot, Angular, TypeScript, CSS, and HTML, improving internal workflows by over 2x.
+- **Options Clearing Corporation:** Designed and implemented Splunk queries and customized dashboard, translating complex data events into actionable insights and enhancing security threat detection.
+- **Zurich North America:** Assessed critical IT controls, focusing mainly on Data Loss Prevention and Data Privacy.

 ## 📚 Education
 - B.S. in Computer Science from UIC College of Engineering, with coursework in Data Structures, AI, System Design, and Computer Vision.